Frequently Asked Questions Regarding Creative Projects

 How do I title my Basecamp project?

 When naming a project, use the initials of your office—public affairs is PA; student life is SL; admission is ADM—followed by a colon, followed by the name of the project: SL: HCC red folder

 Basecamp projects are accessible only to those you invite.

 What is the timeline for a project?
 Why does it take so long?

 Usually, the project manager will take your final deliver-by date and work back from there.
 Here is the usual schedule:

-- Creative intake form or brief completed (by the project intiator—PI—for your office)
+- Intake form or brief completed (by the project intiator—PI—for your office)

 - Basecamp project started and shedule set (PA)